Conformal gravity: light deflection revisited and the galactic rotation curve failure: Symmetries, Superpotential, and Conserved Quantities

 \section{Symmetries, Superpotential, and Conserved Quantities}

 { In gravitational theories, conserved quantities are hardly ever obtained by simply integrating Noether currents over a spatial volume.
-It is very common that such integrals diverge or give incorrect results (see \cite{{Katz:1985}}).
-If one has pointlike sources, Noether currents diverge, as they diverges if one considers unbound regions.
-Both these issues are present in the case of CG and they lead to improper integrals over a non-compact region, which are not {\it a priori} finite.
+It is very common, even in standard situations, that such integrals diverge or give the wrong results (see \cite{{Katz:1985}}).
+If, as in this case, one has point-like sources, then Noether currents diverge, as they diverge if one considers unbound regions.
+Both these issues are present in our case and they lead to improper integrals over a non-compact region, which are not {\it a priori} finite.

-For avoiding infinities, one first shows that Noether currents are exact forms, then uses Stokes theorem to reduce conserved quantities to closed surfaces which can easily avoid pointlike sources and their infinities.
-However, sooner or later one should also send this surface to infinity (e.g., by taking the limit of the radius of a spherical surface to infinity) and there, generically, infinities reappear, unless one requires asymptotically flat fields or introduces counterterms in the action.
+For avoiding infinities, one first shows that Noether currents are exact forms, then uses Stokes theorem to reduce conserved quantities to integrals over closed surfaces which can easily avoid point-like sources and their infinities.
+However, sooner or later one should also send this surface to infinity (here by taking the limit of the radius of the sphere to infinity) and there, generically, infinities are back, unless one requires asymptotically flat fields or introduces counterterms in the action.

-Since the solutions (\ref{solutionCG}) are not asymptotic flat, one needs countertems as a more general recipe.
-In \cite{FatibeneAugmented2005}, the authors introduced a framework for conserved quantities where one can compute the conserved quantity relative to a reference configuration, without relying on asymptotic flatness; this approach solves anomalous factors in many standard cases (see \cite{Kerr:1999, BTZ:1999, TaubBolt:2000, TaubBolt2:2003, Bibb:2009}), maintains general covariance, and is independent of addition of divergences to the action.
+Since solutions (\ref{solutionCG}) are not asymptotically flat, one needs countertems as a more general recipe.
+In \cite{FatibeneAugmented2005} we introduced a framework for conserved quantities in which one can compute the conserved quantity relative to a {\it reference configuration}, without relying on asymptotic flatness, solving anomalous factors in many standard cases {(see \cite{Kerr:1999, BTZ:1999, TaubBolt:2000, TaubBolt2:2003, Bibb:2009})}, maintaining general covariance, and being independent of addition of divergences to the action.

 The framework essentially selects a counterterm so that the conserved quantity corresponds to a deformation of the solution to a chosen reference configuration.
-The selected boundary term compensates in case one adds a divergence to the Lagrangian, so that the conserved quantity turns out to be unaffected.
-The paid price is that the solution and the reference configuration have to agree on the boundary.
+The selected boundary terms compensate in case one adds a divergence to the Lagrangian so that the conserved quantity turns out to be unaffected.
+The price paid, is that the solution and the reference configuration have to agree on the boundary.

-This approach, to the best of our knowledge, is the most general and liberal framework for conserved quantities, which in fact reproduces ADM \citep{ADM}, boundary terms, pseudo-tensors in the situations where these apply (see \cite{BY:2001, CS:2006, ADM:2012}).
+This, to the best of our knowledge, is the most general and liberal framework for conserved quantities, which in fact reproduces ADM, boundary terms, pseudo-tensors in the situations when these apply {(see \cite{BY:2001, CS:2006, ADM:2012})}.